Foundations

 This site is designed as a movement, not a catalog.

-Most journeys follow a rhythm like this:
+Most readers move through a rhythm like this:

 - The Forests — naming the environments that formed you